 Learn more about this craft at HappyFamilyArt.com.

-Whether you’re in the throes of winter, or just want to remember what cold feels like in the dead of summer, these sparkly icicles are a fun craft!
-Aluminum foil is painted and topped with glitter, then hung with simple thread.
-I bet the light would reflect beautifully from some of these when hung in a window!
+Whether you’re in the throes of winter, or just want to remember what cold feels like in the dead of summer, you will love making this fun sparkly icicles craft!
+Paint the aluminum foil and top it with glitter, then hang with simple thread.
+And the light reflects beautifully from some of these when hung in a window!

 Check out the simple tutorial at KidsCraftRoom.com.

 4. Printed Fall Tree Foil Art

 Budding artists will thoroughly enjoy this tree art made from a ball of foil.
 Perfect for little hands still learning dexterity, a rolled ball of aluminum foil is dipped in paint and then tapped on paper to form the leaves.
 Tiny fingers can draw out the trunk, for a truly sweet and amazingly artistic fall tree.
 We imagine you can also change your paint colors and make one of these for any time of the year!